The Brundall Neighbourhood Plan

 - the enhancement of Brundall’s pre-school facilities

 Brundall Parish Council initiated the Neighbourhood Plan along with a working party made up of community minded individuals.
-Without the expertise of Ingham & Pinnock Consultants, funded by the Community Development Foundation (Locality) to help us to prepare this draft of our Brundall Neighbourhood Plan, we are in no doubt that the process would have been infinitely more difficult.
+Without the expertise of Ingham & Pinnock Consultants, funded by the Community Development Foundation (Locality) to help us to achieve our Brundall Neighbourhood Plan, we are in no doubt that the process would have been infinitely more difficult.

-The preparation of a Neighbourhood Plan will enable the local community to establish policy solutions for issues within the Parish over the next ten years and help to ensure that future changes reflect local needs and aspirations.
+The Neighbourhood Plan will enable the local community to use the policy solutions to help shape the neighbourhood and to achieve results with issues raised within the Parish over the next ten years and help to ensure that future changes reflect local needs and aspirations.

 - Funding application development and submission